WinWrap/st7789_mpy/README.md

   Copy bytes() or bytearray() content to the screen internal memory.
 Note: every color requires 2 bytes in the array

+- `blit_buffer_scaled(buffer, x, y, width, height, pattern_buffer, scalex, scaley, background)`

+  Copy bytes() or bytearray() content to the screen internal memory scaled by scalex and scaley.
+Bytes are copied where pattern_buffer is non-zero otherwise background is used.
+Note: every color requires 2 bytes in the array

 - `text(font, s, x, y[, fg, bg])`

   Write `s` (integer, string or bytes) to the display using the specified bitmap